savyatam/GazeCursor/README.md

-# Gaze Tracking
+# Mouse control via Live Eye Gaze Tracking

 This is code contains dlib library that provides a **webcam-based eye tracking system**.
-Few changes were made to give you the exact position of the pupils and the gaze direction, in real time.
+Few changes were made to get the exact position of the pupils and the gaze direction, in real time.
 For more information , refer gaze_tracking directory and documentation.

 ## Installation